Sumiza/Small-VPS-LEMP-Install/README.md

 this was just written for a 128mb server from https://hosting.gullo.me/ but would think should work on any small server.

-Do not use this if you are installing this on a big server or any other OS, if youre looking for command line installer that do it all a good one is https://centminmod.com/
+Do not use this if you are installing this on a normal sized server or any other OS, if youre looking for command line installer that do it all a good one is https://centminmod.com/